 Food allergy and intolerance are often confused for one another, as they share many of the adverse reactions.
 However, food intolerance does not involve the immune system and often does not affect other organs besides the digestive system.

 In contrast, food allergy can affect various sites in the body as it is an immune response.
-These include your eyes, nose, mouth, throat, skin, lungs as well as central nervous system.
+These include your eyes, nose, mouth, throat, skin, lungs as well as the central nervous system.
 It is also often more intense and can sometimes be life-threatening (called anaphylaxis).

 Response time:

 If you have a food intolerance, the adverse reactions may develop instantly or it could take 12 to 24 hours.
-However, symptoms caused by food allergy tend to arise very soon after the offending food is consumed – typically within a few minutes to two hours.
+However, symptoms caused by food allergy tend to arise very soon after the offending food is consumed, typically within a few minutes to two hours.

 Threshold: